I Lost Myself & I Don’t Know Where I Went

 So I was already lost when he left.
 He was just my last thread of hope.
 While we were together I remember thinking, in some deep unconscious place where we can't go until we've lost it all, that as long as I had him in my life I could get through anything.

-It’s not fair for anyone to be responsible for pulling anyone out of anything.
+It’s not fair for anyone to be responsible for pulling another out of anything.
 I know very well we can’t save one another.
 But I have always been a loyal person, someone who can’t fathom leaving without trying, someone who has always valued being there.
 And I believed he would always be there, on the sidelines ready to hose me down once I pulled myself out.

 What I really needed was my partner to take my hand, look me in the eye and say, “My love, you have lost your way, and I will be here for you while you find it.”
 I know I deserve that.
 We all do.